schollz/miti/README.md

 :C :C :Am :Am
 ```

 If you want to alter the chord octave or add sustain, you do same as before but add another semicolon operator on the right side.
-In this example, the C major chord is held out for two beats and it starts on the 2nd octave:
+In this example, the C major chord is played on the 3rd octave and held out for two beats using a sustain (`-` suffix):

 ```
-:C:2- :C:2 :Am :Am
+:C:3- :C:3 :Am :Am
 ```

 Chords can get pretty complex, and they should be understood.
 For example, you can add chord adjusters: